racket/rhombus/design/class/class.md

 A class is `final` unless `nonfinal` or `extends` is present (i.e., by default, classes do not have subclasses).
-A `nonfinal` clause is implied when `extends` is present and `final` is not present (i.e., by default, a subclass can have surther subclasses).
+A `nonfinal` clause is implied when `extends` is present and `final` is not present (i.e., by default, a subclass can have further subclasses).

 When a class extends a superclass that has a customized constructor, then the class must also have a customized constuctor.
 In that case,